coderanger/coderanger.net/content/posts/heroku-cffi.md

 ---

+**UPDATE: This is no longer needed, the Python buildpack will install libffi for you if `cffi` or `cryptography` is present in your requirements.txt.**

 [CFFI](https://cffi.readthedocs.org/) is a popular Python library to call C code from Python.
 Some major libraries that depend on it include: